SIakovlev/CarND_Term3_P2/README.md

     <img src="/pics/5.png" width="270" />
     <img src="/pics/6.png" width="270" />
   </p>
-  * A solution that is close to best would label at least 80% of the road and label no more than 20% of non-road pixels as road. _specify test set IoU accuracy_
+* A solution that is close to best would label at least 80% of the road and label no more than 20% of non-road pixels as road.
+  This can be estimated roughly by looking at the results after running the code.